Velocity Summit – 2019

 A Night at the Isabella Stewart Gardner Museum

 We’re thrilled to kick off this year’s Velocity Summit with an exclusive experience, unique to Boston!
 In 1990, the single largest unsolved art theft in the world took place at The Isabella Stewart Gardner Museum.
-Join us for a private, after-hours tour followed by a first-hand account of the heist from the museum’s Chief of Security, Anthony Amore, as he is interviewed by Kelly Horan, host of The Last Seen podcast.
+Join us for a private, after-hours tour followed by an account of the heist from the museum’s Chief of Security, Anthony Amore.

 See the agenda below!